NanoCodeBug/pawpet/README.md

 All code is licensed under the MIT license.

 ## Assets
-Graphics, art, and models found in all of the `sprites` and `case` folders are licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License.
+All graphics, art, and 3d models are licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License.